gregwhitaker/arewethereyet/README.md

 # Are we there yet?

-A simple utility for creating great looking progress bars in command line applications.
+A simple utility for creating progress bars in command line applications.

 ![Simpsons](/docs/images/simpsons.gif)